 9. Any amount that increases the own funds or the capital requirements shall be reported as a positive figure.
 On the contrary, any amount that reduces the total own funds or the capital requirements shall be reported as a negative figure.
 Where there is a negative sign (-) preceding the label of an item, no positive figure is expected to be reported for that item.

 10. . [empty]

+1.4.
+Abbreviations

+11. For the purposes of this Annex, the following abbreviations shall apply:

+‘IAS’ means International Accounting Standards as referred to in Article 2 of Regulation (EC) No 1606/2002 of the European Parliament and of the Council.

+‘IFRS’ means International Financial Reporting Standards referred to in Article 2 of Regulation (EC) No 1606/2002.

+‘NGAAP’ or ‘National Generally Accepted Accounting Principles’ means national accounting frameworks developed under Council Directive 86/635/EEC.

 PART II: TEMPLATE RELATED INSTRUCTIONS